 Description: This comprehensive course covers various aspects of visual design, including the use of white space.
 It's suitable for both beginners and experienced designers and guides students on how to use the right amount of white space in website design and more to improve visual hierarchy, make text easier to read, and more.

 2. A List Apart - "On Web Typography" by Jason Santa Maria

 Description: Jason Santa Maria's article on A List Apart delves into the intricacies of web typography, with insights into how white space contributes to effective typography.

 3. Creative Bloq - "The importance of whitespace in web design"

 Description: Creative Bloq's article explores the importance of white space in design, providing examples and tips for designers to make the most of this crucial design element.

 4. Smashing Magazine - “How To Use Spaces In Web Design With Gestalt Principles”

 Description: Smashing Magazine's article covers the relationship between positive and negative space, the connection between spaces and cognitive perception, and the Gestalt principles and their implication in web design, as well as many other insights.

 Here’s the entire UX literature on Negative Space by the Interaction Design Foundation, collated in one place:

-You earn a verifiable and industry-trusted Course Certificate once you complete the course.
-You can highlight them on your resume, CV, LinkedIn profile or your website.
+You earn a verifiable and industry-trusted Course Certificate once you’ve completed the course.
+You can highlight it on your resume, your LinkedIn profile or your website.